markintela/APP-AUTH-WEBFORMS/README.md

 ## Project Description

-APP-AUTH-WEBFORMS is an ASP.NET Core MVC application demo to authenticate on Azure.
+APP-AUTH-WEBFORMS is an ASP.NET webforms application demo to authenticate on Azure.

 ## Technologies Used

 - **SDK**: .NET SDK 8.0
-- **Framework**: ASP.NET Core 8.0
+- **Framework**: .NET Framework 4.8.0
 - **Cloud**: Microsoft Azure
 - **Microsoft Azure ID**: Requires an Azure account for deployment and services